drkvogel/retrasst/notes/big-list.md

 ﻿1086765 ("Use primaries, keep secondaries in reserve") 1086654 ("Primary and secondary in alternate slots")

+### collect primary/secondary code no longer adequate

+doesn't allow for loose secondaries? use combineAliquots() for consistency

 ### destination box types

 See [box-types](./box-types/box-types.md).